 Outdoor learning and residential experiences to be in partnership with Castle Head FSC

 We have developed a cycle of learning experiences so that children develop and build on skills as they journey through school, and parents know what they can expect for their child in each year group.

 Focus: Discovering my world and what I can do

 Skills developed through: Integrated throughout Foundation Stage curriculum.
 Outdoor provision in school grounds, local park and woodland.
 We link to with Castle Head for specific work where Reception spend a morning.

 Focus: Developing confidence and independence

-Skills developed through: Leader from Castle Head working alongside class teacher in the school grounds and the field centre.
+Skills developed through: Class teacher leading forest school and other outdoor sessions with cross-curricular links.
+Leader from Castle Head working alongside class teacher at the field centre.

 Focus: Becoming a good team member; working together to discover my own strengths and other people’s